RENA Finance (RENA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RENA Finance Historical Price

-According to the latest data gathered on RENA Finance live price page, the current price of RENA Finance is 0.053399USD.
-The circulating supply of RENA Finance(RENA) is 0.00 RENA , giving it a market capitalization of $0.00.
+According to the latest data gathered on RENA Finance live price page, the current price of RENA Finance is 0,052898USD.
+The circulating supply of RENA Finance(RENA) is 0,00 RENA , giving it a market capitalization of $0,00.

 The RENA Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RENA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.